Interpreting Deep Neural Networks Through Variable Importance: Cross-Validation of Mimic Models

 \section{Cross-Validation of Mimic Models}

-Here, we used random search with 3-fold cross-validation for the random forest and gradient boosting machine mimic models.
-Each random search fit ten different models.
-This was done using scikit-learn \cite{scikit-learn}.
-The running time for the simulation studies described in Section \ref{subsec:sim-studies} of the main text are shown in Table \ref{tab:sim-times}.
-The pixel-wise correlation is not included as its running time is negligible.
-If no cross-validation was performed the default scikit-learn model was used as the mimic.
+For results in the main text, we used random search with 5-fold cross-validation for the random forest, gradient boosting machine, group lasso, and group random forest mimic models.
+Each random search fit 30 different models using \texttt{scikit-learn} \cite{scikit-learn}.